What Does it Take to Be an Electrical Engineering Technician?

 - Research Electrician

-In 2016, there was an estimated number of 137,000 jobs in the United States for Electrical Engineering Technician.
+In the United States, there were 137,000 jobs for Electrical Engineering Technician in 2016.
 New jobs are being produced at a rate of 2% which is below the national average.
 The Bureau of Labor Statistics predicts 2,800 new jobs for Electrical Engineering Technician by 2026.
-The BLS estimates 12,000 yearly job openings in this field.
+There will be an estimated 12,000 positions for Electrical Engineering Technician per year.

 The states with the most job growth for Electrical Engineering Technician are Nevada, Utah, and Wisconsin.
 Watch out if you plan on working in Vermont, Kentucky, or Ohio.
 These states have the worst job growth for this type of profession.